Vahe1994/SpQR/README.md

 #### Data

 For quantization with SpQR its is recommended to use the subset of the data model was trained on.
-I.e for quantization of `LLaMA` models we recommend to use the subset of [RedPajamas](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T-Sample) and for `Falcon` quantization - (RefinedWeb)[https://huggingface.co/datasets/tiiuae/falcon-refinedweb].
+I.e. for quantization of `LLaMA` models we recommend to use the subset of [RedPajamas](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T-Sample) and for `Falcon` quantization - (RefinedWeb)[https://huggingface.co/datasets/tiiuae/falcon-refinedweb].
 Both subsets are stored in `data` directory:
 * `data/red_pajama_n=1024.pth`